Girls Adventure and Mentorship Group

 The vision

 This group is for girls ages 9-11, with a max group size of eight.
-We will meet once monthly for a full day trip to a different destination from 9am-5pm (for Cottage Grove families) and pick up and drop off in Eugene at (9:30-4:30), plus a summer camp out, date to be determined in January.
+We will meet once monthly for a full day trip to a different destination from 9am-5pm (for Cottage Grove families) and pick up and drop off in Eugene at (9:30-4:30), plus a summer camp out.

-As our group connects and builds trust, it will also be brave space where we can engage with coming of age topics like consent and boundaries, conflict resolution, body health and cycles, pleasure and sexuality, gender expression and gender oppression, substances and other addictions, divisive ideologies and bullying, etc.
+As our group gets closer, it will also be brave space where we can engage with coming of age topics like consent and boundaries, conflict resolution, body health and cycles, pleasure and sexuality, gender expression and gender oppression, substances and other addictions, divisive ways of thinking and bullying, etc.

 Each month a young adult, elder, community member, or mother from the group will join along, so that two adults are with the girls at all times.